vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/shipping/setup/sendcloud_shipping.rst

 ==========================================
-Set up Sendcloud shipping services in Odoo
+Set up Sendcloud shipping services in Leansoft
 ==========================================

-Sendcloud is a shipping service aggregator that facilitates the integration of European shipping carriers with Odoo.
+Sendcloud is a shipping service aggregator that facilitates the integration of European shipping carriers with Leansoft.
 Once integrated, users can select shipping carriers on inventory operations in their Leansoft database.

 .. seealso::